ncatlab/nlab-content/pages/4/8/9/3/23984/content.md

 and
 $$\pi_2(t(b, a, p^{-1}))(\pi_1(t(a, b, p))(x)):\pi_1(t(a, b, p)(x)) =_{x:A.B(x)}^{(b, a, p^{-1})} \pi_1(t(b, a, p^{-1}))(\pi_1(t(a, b, p))(x))$$

-By concatenating heterogeneous identifications, we get
+By concatenating indexed heterogeneous identifications, we get
 $$\pi_2(t(a, b, p))(x) \bullet \pi_2(t(b, a, p^{-1}))(\pi_1(t(a, b, p))(x)):x =_{x:A.B(x)}^{(a, a, p \bullet p^{-1})} \pi_1(t(b, a, p^{-1}))(\pi_1(t(a, b, p))(x))$$
 and
 $$\pi_2(t(b, a, p^{-1}))(y) \bullet \pi_2(t(a, b, p))(\pi_1(t(b, a, p^{-1}))(y)):y =_{x:A.B(x)}^{(b, b, p^{-1} \bullet p)} \pi_1(t(a, b, p))(\pi_1(t(b, a, p^{-1}))(y))$$